SRKW Interim and Sea Kayakers Boiling Reef Saturna Island

 Boiling Reef, East Point Area

-Sea kayaks are designed with the ocean in mind but require training and practice for proper use.
-Some are intended to handle waves and dynamic conditions while others target forward speed on flat water and require more balancing skills.
-Recreational kayaks from large retail stores are typically made for flat, sheltered water and are unsuitable for venturing into areas like Boiling Reef, East Point.
-Some do not have enclosed buoyant compartments that displace water to prevent sinking if capsized.
+Sea kayaks are built with the ocean in mind, but they are not all the same.
+Some are designed to handle waves and dynamic conditions.
+Others are optimized for forward speed on flat water and require extra skill to keep upright.
+Recreational kayaks from large retail stores are built for sheltered, flat water.
+They are not suitable for East Point.
+Some do not have sealed buoyancy compartments, which means they will not float if they capsize.